AK Latest, Horse Racing

 Of course, the fact that he was badly chinned on his return at Sandown and Ryan Moore rides Christmas Day means that he is a bigger price than his form demands, and 10s is a touch too big.

 The Sandown run wasn’t great but it is half-interesting to see the first-time tongue-tie he wore there has been dispensed with here.
-That would be Moore feedback I imagine (maybe not), but double-figure quotes are not justified by his 2yo exploits going into this race.
+That would be Ryan Moore feedback I imagine, and double-figure quotes are not justified by his 2yo exploits going into this race.

 I may chuck a score his way at 10s win-only, which is available in three places as this race preview goes live at 11.41am (just the eight runners in here, so be careful each-way punters).